All Episodes

 I'll give you an example.

-Now, Breitbart pointed out he has a massive digital footprint.
+Now, Breitbart pointed out he has a massive digital footprint, and this happens every time.

 And that sheds light on how a quote self-described spiritual counselor with ties to black nationalist groups could commit such heinous attacks on unsuspecting cops.

-Now we know that he left behind a lengthy, twisted history of encouraging violence, anti-American sentiments on social media.
+Now, we know that he left behind a lengthy, twisted history of encouraging violence, anti-American sentiments on social media.

-He registered in April with convos with Cosmo, in addition to his videos, he flooded Twitter and Instagram with messages.
+In addition to his videos, he flooded Twitter and Instagram with messages.

 He created a YouTube channel under the pseudonym Cosmo, whatever.

-On Twitter, he described himself as a freedom strategist, radio host, mental game coach, uh author, world explorer, former Marine, Ethiopian bloodline.
+On Twitter, he described himself as a freedom strategist, radio host, mental game coach, author, world explorer, former Marine, Ethiopian bloodline.

 Here's what he said.

-But again, the problem also promotion.
+But again, the problem also, promotion.

-We don't know that you carpet it.
+We don't know that you carpeted.

 How we know?

-The cracker, the Arab, the Chinese.
+The cracker, the era Arab, the Chinese.

 We gotta be thinking, man.